kaylalane/Financial-Calendar/README.md

 ## App Structure

 The /src folder holds most of the app, and the subfolders are as following:

-- /app holds the redux store and hooks- /components holds the app components
+- /app holds the redux store and hooks
+- /components holds reusable feature-independent components
-- /features holds the redux slices
+- /features holds the redux slices and the according components
-- /lib holds important functions and calculations
+- /lib holds utils and firebase information
-- /routes holds the react router routes
+- /routes holds all pages of the app for react router